The Word Frequency Counter

 After using the FIND function to highlight all the occurrences of “was” in your manuscript, meticulously review each correcting those that are in a passive voice.

-You may find other issues, for example, a “was” in a line of dialog that should be an “is” for the character… something you wouldn’t have noticed if you weren’t focused on that word.
+You may find other issues, for example, a “was” in a line of dialog that should be an “is” in the character’s time frame, something you wouldn’t have noticed if you weren’t focused on that word.

 That